-When you read about structure of Bacterial cells, you might have learnt about flagella and different types of flagellar arrangements that are found in gram negative bacteria.
-Most of the Gram positive bacteria are atrichous (without flagella) so they are non-motile (Enterococcus gallinarum and E. casseliflavus/E. flavescens, the gram positive, catalase negative cocci, generally are motile. )
+When you read about the structure of Bacterial cells, you might have learnt about flagella and different types of flagellar arrangements that are found in gram-negative bacteria.
+Most of the Gram-positive bacteria are atrichous (without flagella) so they are non-motile (Enterococcus gallinarum and E. casseliflavus/E. flavescens, the gram-positive, catalase negative cocci, generally are motile. )

-So when its about bacterial motility, we mostly discuss about Gram negative bacteria.
-Motility patterns of Gram negative bacteria is also used for the identification of bacteria.
+So when it’s about bacterial motility, we mostly discuss Gram-negative bacteria.
+Motility patterns of Gram-negative bacteria is also used for the identification of bacteria.

 So in this blog post, I am sharing information about characteristic motility patterns of some bacteria.
 You will also find information about those bacteria which become non-motile in specific conditions and about some great exceptions about motility characteristics;

 |Types of Motility||Bacteria|

 |Corkscrew motility (lashing, flexion extension motility)||Spirochete|